 About us

-In DB Group, DB AG runs all business units as an operating management holding company and supports the business units through various central governance functions and DB Business Services.
-In addition, DB Operational Services primarily provide services to intra-Group customers as legally independent shareholdings of DB AG.
-DB Group RIC are legally independent companies with separate balance sheets and statements of income, and thus fulfill all unbundling requirements under European and national law.
-There is also a functional unbundling, which guarantees the independence of decisions by DB Netz AG in relation to infrastructure access and charges.
-Reliability and stability form the basis of high-quality infrastructure.
-The essential cornerstones for profitable business are sustainable financing of the existing infrastructure and its expansion as required.
-The Performance and Financing Agreement (LuFV) makes a significant contribution to ensuring the maintenance of the existing network.
+The train operating companies (TOCs) in DB Group are legally independent companies with separate balance sheets and statements of income and thus comply with all unbundling requirements under European and national law.
+There is also a so-called functional unbundling, which guarantees independent decisions by DB InfraGO AG in relation to infrastructure access and fees.
+Reliability and stability form the basis of a high-quality infrastructure.
+The key cornerstone of profitable business is the sustainable financing of infrastructure.
+The Performance and Financing Agreement (Leistungs- und Finanzierungsvereinbarung; LuFV) makes a significant contribution to ensuring that the existing network is maintained.
+The LuFV is to be further developed into the InfraGO Performance Agreement (LV InfraGO).

 Organizational structure